Has Your Business's PAYDEX® Score Recently Changed?

 The PAYDEX Score is a dollar-weighted indicator intended to reflect a business’s past payment performance.
 Companies receive a score between 1 and 100, where a higher number represents a greater likelihood that a business will pay its debts on time.
 This proprietary score is calculated based upon Trade Experiences, which are records of payment experiences submitted to Dun & Bradstreet by suppliers and vendors, subject to Dun & Bradstreet's review, verification, and approval process.* These records can include overdue debts and bills that have been sent to collections, or on-time and early payments.
 Dun & Bradstreet can consider Trade Experiences from up to 875 individual business partners when determining your PAYDEX Score.

 If your PAYDEX Score has recently increased, data available to Dun & Bradstreet suggests that your business may be in a better position to pay its debts in a timely manner.
 If your PAYDEX score has decreased, it means your company may present a higher risk of delinquency or default for business partners.

 If you’ve received notice that your PAYDEX Score has recently changed, the infographic below should help you understand the details of this important indicator.

 How Can I Check My Business’s PAYDEX Score?

-You can review your company’s PAYDEX Score, along with other business credit scores and ratings, by purchasing a business credit report.
+You can review your company’s PAYDEX Score, along with other business credit scores and ratings, by purchasing a credit monitoring solution.
 You may also want to take a look at your competitors’ scores and ratings in order to better understand their financial health.

-Anyone can purchase your business’s credit report.
-Customers, suppliers, lenders, and landlords may review your PAYDEX Score in order to help:
+Anyone can purchase another company's business’s credit report via a subscription to D&B Credit Intelligence.
+Customers, suppliers, lenders, and landlords may want to review other companies' PAYDEX Scores in order to help: